Ryan McMahon Player Props: Rockies vs. Pirates

-On Monday, Ryan McMahon (.257 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 6:35 PM ET.
+The Colorado Rockies, including Ryan McMahon (.135 batting average in his past 10 games), take on starting pitcher Rich Hill and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Mets.
+In his last game he had a one-hit showing (1-for-5) against the Pirates.

 Ryan McMahon Game Info & Props vs. the Pirates